neptuo/com.neptuo/src/Neptuo.WebSite/App_Data/Blog/extending-visual-studio-intellisense.md

 ### How to do it?

 This one is really freaking easy.
-All you need to do is to register a `XXX` with content type `CSharp`.
+All you need to do is to register a `ICompletionSourceProvider` with content type `CSharp`.

 ```C#

 INTELLISENSE PROVIDER FOR C#

 ```

+> The `ExportAttribute` is part of the (MEF)[https://msdn.microsoft.com/en-us/library/dd460648(v=vs.110).aspx].
+To make it automatically export inside Visual Studio we need to configure the extension that it contains MEF components.
+This is part of the `.vsixmanifest` and it is defined under "Assets" in the UI or using XML `<Asset Type="Microsoft.VisualStudio.MefComponent" ... />` element.

 This component is created along side with standard C# provider and by declaring `[Order(LAST)]` we can even modify results from standard C# provider.